GuilhermeSAraujo/GuilhermeSAraujo/README.md

 ## Hey there!
-I'm Guilherme, a FullStack developer 🤓👨‍💻
+I'm Guilherme, a Full Stack Developer 🤓👨‍💻

-### About Me:
+### About Me
-I'm a Systems Information student at PUC-MG and a Computer Network Technician from CEFET-MG.
+I'm a Bachelor's graduate in Information Systems from PUC-MG and a Computer Network Technician from CEFET-MG.
 Currently based in Belo Horizonte, MG, Brazil.

-What I'm All About:
+### What I'm All About
-I'm constantly on the lookout to learn something new every day, and I'm particularly passionate about Back-End development 💻.
+I'm always eager to learn something new every day and have a strong passion for Back-End development 💻.
 Let's code something awesome together!

+I built [Check-In](https://checkin-five-nu.vercel.app/) to solve a real problem I faced with event confirmations, specifically for small event venues.
+Feel free to use it, any feedback is welcome! :)

 ### Stacks